,

 Construction

-If you search for a product that delivers quality, make sure it is made of tough and long-lasting materials.
-For this, make sure the device comes with a Cupro nickel tubing and heat exchanger.
-Also, it should come with polymer or resin headers for better performance and much more reliability in different conditions.
+If you’re looking for a product that delivers quality, make sure it is made of durable and long-lasting materials.
+To ensure this, check that the device has Cupro nickel tubing and a heat exchanger.
+Additionally, it should come with polymer or resin headers for improved performance and increased reliability in various conditions.

 Ignition

-A millivolt is a typical pilot light that stays on all the time, reliable yet not as efficient as the electronic ignition.
-On the other hand, this one ignites the burners only when needed, avoiding gas leaks and using less fuel in the long run.
+Millivolt is a typical pilot light that stays on all the time, making it reliable yet not as efficient as electronic ignition.
+On the other hand, electronic ignition ignites the burners only when needed, avoiding gas leaks and using less fuel in the long run.

 Controls

-The controls of a heater need to be convenient to use and straightforward.
-Most heaters just come with a knob to turn it on and a thermostat to set the desired temperature.
-Other options may even come with an LCD screen and a wide array of features, including process monitoring, an efficiency display, and even a timer or clock.
+The controls of a heater should be convenient and straightforward to use.
+Most heaters have a knob to turn them on and a thermostat to set the desired temperature.
+Other options may have additional features, such as an LCD screen for process monitoring, an efficiency display, or a timer or clock.

 Efficiency

-We all know that fossil fuels damage the environment.
-Natural gas has a damaging nature regarding the emission of greenhouse gases into the atmosphere.
-Even when the device comes with a low NOx standard, a natural gas heater will be a lot more damaging in the long term.
-That's why propane is a better choice if you can afford it, as it has a lower impact on the environment.
+It is well-known that fossil fuels have a negative impact on the environment.
+Natural gas, in particular, emits greenhouse gases into the atmosphere, even when the device is designed with a low NOx standard.
+As a result, natural gas heaters are not environmentally friendly in the long run.
+On the other hand, propane is a better option if you can afford it, as it has a lower impact on the environment.

 Density